urbanadventurer/Android-PIN-Bruteforce/README.md

 # Android-HID-Bruteforce

-Unlock an Android phone (or any device) by bruteforcing the lockscreen PIN.
+Unlock an Android phone (or device) by bruteforcing the lockscreen PIN.

-This tool turns your Nethunter phone into a bruteforce PIN cracker!
+Turn your Kali Nethunter phone into a bruteforce PIN cracker for Android devices!
+This uses the USB OTG cable to emulate a keyboard, automatically try PINs, and wait after trying too many wrong guesses.

 ## How it works